 Together, these features make the EOS R7 one of the best mirrorless cameras who can't justify Canon's full-frame models, which share the same RF-mount.
 But this mount is also, currently, the EOS R7's main weakness – at the time of writing, there are only two native RF-S lenses for this camera's sensor.

 One of these lenses is an 18-150mm 'all-rounder' that comes available in a package with the EOS R7, with the other being an 18-45mm f/4.5-6.3 kit lens.
 Other than these two lenses, you have two choices when it comes to optics – use existing full-frame RF lenses, or use either EF or EF-S lenses via the optional EF-to-RF adapter.
 Neither solution is ideal for keeping things on the light and small side, but hopefully as the system ages, it will also grow to include more options.

 Confusingly, you might already be aware of Canon’s 'other' APS-C mirrorless system, which uses the EF-M mount.
 Lenses from this system are not compatible with the EOS R series' APS-C models, and there’s no way to mount them via an adapter either.
 Canon has yet to outwardly admit that it’s going to stop making EF-M models.
-But it feels unlikely given the arrival of the EOS R7 and EOS R10, and the fact that the EF-M system never really expanded in any meaningful way in the first place.
+But the arrival of the EOS R7 and EOS R10 means the EF-M series has now likely reached its end.